sol-ze/Tasks-Manager-App/README.md

 2. Creating the .env File
-	2.1.
 	Create a .env file in the root directory with the following content to ensure sensitive data remains secure:
+	**p.s: update the user name, password and mysql port(usually 3306) according to your local mysql

 	      DEBUG="lennar-nodejs-home-assignment:*"
 	      HOST="127.0.0.1"
 	      MYSQLPASS="qwer!@#$5"
 	      MYSQLUSER="developer"
 	      MYSQLPORT="3307"
 	      MYSQLUSER="root"
 	      PORT="3030"